Paige-AI/paige-ml-sdk/examples/README.md

 Since this example was designed to run quickly, the dimensionality of the data is low.
 In reality embeddings will be larger.

 ### Dataset
-This ground truth (referred to synonymously as 'labels' or 'targets') used for training supervision is specified in the `dataset.csv` file:
+This ground truth used for training supervision is specified in the `dataset.csv` file:

 |slide|cancer|precursor|
 |--|--|--|